Bleeding can happen at any time during pregnancy. Placental abruption can cause bleeding late in pregnancy. This means after about 20 weeks.

 - Grade 1.
 Small amount of vaginal bleeding and some uterine contractions.
 But no signs of fetal distress or low blood pressure in the mother.

 - Grade 2.
 Mild to medium amount of bleeding and uterine contractions.
-The baby's heart rate may shows signs of distress.
+The baby's heart rate may show signs of distress.

 Sometimes placental abruption is not found until after delivery, when an area of clotted blood is found behind the placenta.